brunocnoliveira/iiwas2017-ontogenesis-experiments/SetupInstructions.md

 4. Getting any police report:
  - `http://localhost:8081/criminal-report-person-microservice/report/{idReport}`
- where `{idReport}` is the identificatino number of a police report.
+ where `{idReport}` is the identification number of a police report.
  - How to know the id of a police report?
 You can find all the police reports in the folder data (extracting the [DataService_Repository.zip](https://github.com/brunocnoliveira/iiwas2017-ontogenesis-experiments/blob/master/DataService_Repository.zip))

 ### Automating the steps